bigbearlabs/SpaceSwitcher/README.md

 Given no help from the system's public frameworks, SpaceSwitcher makes use of how the system switches to the Space of a window which has been brought to focus.
 Every time the user makes a new Space current, SpaceSwitcher will create a transparent window in that space.
-This window provides a means to uniquely identify a discovered Space, and to switch to it by activating the window.
+This window is then used as a 'handle' to the space it belongs to.

 A bunch of 'tying up loose ends' goes around this core approach to make it behave seamlessly, making it sensible to reuse the effort.